-The Saffir-Simpson Hurricane Wind Scale categorizes hurricanes into 5 levels, from least severe at 1 to most severe at 5, based on the maximum sustained wind speed.
+The Saffir-Simpson Hurricane Wind Scale categorizes hurricanes into five levels, from least severe at 1 to most severe at 5, based on the maximum sustained wind speed.
 Recent trends indicate an increased severity from the hurricanes observed.
 Between 1979 and 2017, the proportion of global major hurricanes, defined as category 3 or higher, to all hurricanes increased by 25%, or about 6% per decade.
-Wind speeds are exponentially linked to damage levels from hurricanes, thus a moderate increase in average will result in a multiplicative impact to the amount of damage created.
-The hurricane scenario considers potential damage resulting from more of the hurricanes developing into category 3, 4 or 5 storms while maintaining prior overall frequency expectations regionally.
+Wind speeds are exponentially linked to damage levels from hurricanes, thus a moderate increase in the average wind speed is expected to result in a multiplicative impact to the amount of damage created.
+The hurricane scenario considers potential damage resulting from more of the hurricanes developing into category 3 storms while maintaining prior overall frequency expectations regionally.